 JavaScript Delay, Debounce, Throttle, and Async Execution

-Master JavaScript’s timing mechanisms like delay
+Master JavaScript’s timing mechanisms like delay, debounce, throttle, setTimeout, and setInterval.

 These tools help control execution flow, improve performance, and manage async behavior — most common question on interviews.